-- 249. (1) If a bill has been published for public comment in terms of Rule 241 or 258, the Assembly committee to which the bill is referred must arrange its business in such a manner that interested persons and institutions have an opportunity to comment on the bill. - (2) If a bill has not been published for public comment, and the committee to which the bill is referred considers public comment on the bill to be necessary, it may by way of invitations, press statements, advertisements or in any other manner, invite the public to comment on the bill. - (3) The committee - - (a) must inquire into the subject of the bill and report on it to the Assembly; - (b) if it is a bill amending provisions of legislation, may seek the permission of the Assembly to inquire into amending other provisions of that legislation; - (c) may, or if ordered by the Speaker must, consult any other committee that has a direct interest in the substance of the bill; - (d) may consult the member in charge of the bill; - (e) may consult the JTM on whether any amendments to the bill proposed in the committee - - (i) may affect the classification of the bill; or - (ii) may render the bill constitutionally or procedurally out of order; - (f) may not propose an amendment that - (i) affects the classification of the bill, except as provided in Subrule (4) and Joint Rule 163; or - (ii) renders the bill constitutionally or procedurally out of order within the meaning of Joint Rule 161; - (g) may recommend approval or rejection of the bill or present with its report an amended bill or a redraft of the bill; and - (h) must report to the Assembly in accordance with Rule 251. - (4) The committee may propose an amendment that changes the classification of a section 75 or section 76 bill to a mixed 75/76 bill only if the JTM is of the view that the bill as amended is unlikely to lead to unmanageable procedural complications.
+- 249. (1) If a bill has been published for public comment in terms of Rule 241 or 258, the Assembly committee to which the bill is referred must arrange its business in such a manner that interested persons and institutions have an opportunity to comment on the bill. - (2) If a bill has not been published for public comment, and the committee to which the bill is referred considers public comment on the bill to be necessary, it may by way of invitations, press statements, advertisements or in any other manner, invite the public to comment on the bill. - (3) The committee - - (a) must inquire into the subject of the bill and report on it to the Assembly; - (b) if it is a bill amending provisions of legislation, may seek the permission of the Assembly to inquire into amending other provisions of that legislation; - (c) may, or if ordered by the Speaker must, consult any other committee that has a direct interest in the substance of the bill; - (d) may consult the member in charge of the bill; - (e) may consult the JTM on whether any amendments to the bill proposed in the committee - (i) may affect the classification of the bill; or - (ii) may render the bill constitutionally or procedurally out of order; - (f) may not propose an amendment that - (i) affects the classification of the bill, except as provided in Subrule (4) and Joint Rule 163; or

+- (ii) renders the bill constitutionally or procedurally out of order within the meaning of Joint Rule 161; - (g) may recommend approval or rejection of the bill or present with its report an amended bill or a redraft of the bill; and - (h) must report to the Assembly in accordance with Rule 251. - (i) may report to the Assembly on a Bill introduced in the Assembly and classified as being subject to section 18(1) of the Traditional Leadership and Governance Framework Act, 2003, only after 30 days have passed since the referral to the National House of Traditional Leaders in terms of rule 332.